rAndrewTaylor/ed-repoducibility/analysis/journal_article_analysis.md

   filter((open_code_yn == "Y" | open_code_yn == "N"))
 ```

-The total number of filtered charts was 643
+The total number of filtered articles was 643

 #### Further Analysis
-The number of charts with open code, open data, etc. are presented below
+The number of articles with open code, open data, etc. are presented below

 ```r